 I painted from the rooftop parking lot of a Target.

-The development is called “River Plaza” and was built on the site of a former industrial site with a large warehouse housing New York Presbyterian Hospital medical records from 2002 to 2005.
+Standing atop ‘River Plaza’—once an industrial site transformed into a commercial hub—I reflected on its layers of history and change.
+The complex was built on the site of a former industrial site with a large warehouse housing New York Presbyterian Hospital medical records from 2002 to 2005.
+After razing that warehouse, the developers found that the site’s soil was soggy and the water table was only 14 feet.To attempt to stabilize the soil, “developers drove 1,500 steel piles capped with concrete deep into the soil to reinforce the still-soggy former riverbed.”
+(NYT 9/15/04).
 The project cost 90 million dollars.
-After razing that warehouse, the developers found that the site’s soil was soggy and the water table was only 14 feet.To attempt to stabilize the soil, “developers drove 1,500 steel piles capped with concrete deep into the soil to reinforce the still-soggy former riverbed.”
-(NYT 9/15/04)

 “Architects said they were especially determined not to block the panorama from the roof, which includes the stanchions of the George Washington Bridge and, farther off, the spire of the Empire State Building.”

 They did not block the view, but they certainly did nothing to integrate with the river.